BryanWilhite/Blog/presentation/entry/2018/2018-12-31-flippant-remarks-about-karma-jasmine-in-angular.md

 ## the ‘right’ way to initialize `@Input` values

 In my example above, you see me explicitly setting the value of `fuBar`.
 To test whether `@Input` is working (which is kind of like testing something that belongs to the Angular team) we can set up a mock component to host `MyComponent`.
-This is detailed in “<span class="citation" data-cites="Input">[Testing Angular components with @Input()]</span>(https://medium.com/<span class="citation" data-cites="AikoPath/testing-angular-components-with-input-3bd6c07cfaf6">@AikoPath/testing-angular-components-with-input-3bd6c07cfaf6</span>)” by Aiko Klostermann of Thoughtworks.
+This is detailed in “[Testing Angular components with @Input()](https://medium.com/@AikoPath/testing-angular-components-with-input-3bd6c07cfaf6)” by Aiko Klostermann of Thoughtworks.

 ## using formal mocks